umbraco/UmbracoDocs/umbraco-cloud/upgrades/major-upgrades.md

 ---
-description: >-
-  In this article, we show how you can upgrade your Umbraco Cloud project to the latest major version of Umbraco CMS.
+description: In this article, we show how you can upgrade your Umbraco Cloud project to the latest major version of Umbraco CMS.
 ---

 # Major Upgrades

-{% hint style="danger" %}
+{% hint style="hint" %}
-Umbraco 11 release
+#### Umbraco 11 release

-We currently do **not recommend** upgrading to Umbraco CMS version 11 on Cloud.
+We currently do **not recommend** upgrading your project directly to Umbraco CMS version 11 on Cloud.

+Instead it is possible to [migrate your Umbraco 10 projects to a new Umbraco 11 project](https://docs.umbraco.com/umbraco-cloud/upgrades/migrate-from-umbraco-10-to-11).

 This is due to a temporary bug in the hosting services used for hosting Umbraco Cloud.